DC Chairs Meeting To Review Eid Arrangements - UrduPoint

 DC Chairs Meeting To Review Eid Arrangements

-HYDERABAD, (UrduPoint / Pakistan Point News - 5th Apr, 2024) A meeting was held at Shahbaz building to review law and order situation and other necessary arrangements on the occasion of Eid ul Fitr under the chairmanship of Deputy Commissioner Hyderabad Tariq Qureshi on Friday.
+HYDERABAD, (UrduPoint / Pakistan Point News - 8th Apr, 2024) Commissioner Shaheed Benazirabad Zahid Hussain Rind presided over a meeting to ensure cleanliness, security and other arrangements in the cities on the occasion of Eid-ul-Fitr that was held today in Darbar Hall of DC office.

-During the meeting, the Deputy Commissioner directed the HMC officials to ensure cleanliness and cover open manholes before Eid.
-He also directed the police authorities to put in place an effective security plan to avoid any untoward incident.
-DC directed to improve the traffic arrangements to save the public from any kind of trouble.
+The commissioner said that Eid-ul-Fitr is a big festival for Muslims on which the provision of municipal services to citizens should be ensured in every way.
+He said that a control room will be established to maintain contact with the concerned departments which will continue to work on the three days of Eid.

-He directed the Secretary Regional Transport Authority (RTA) to take action against the transporters charging extra fare to passengers on the occasion of Eid and ensure implementation of fixed fares.
+He further directed concerned officials to take measures for wastewater drainage and to drain dirty water so that citizens who offer Eid prayers do not face any problems.

 Recent Stories